AelinXYZ/AELIPs/content/aelips/aelip-10.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

 This AELIP proposes to re-enable transfers for pool tokens.
-Pool tokens will be transferrable before and after the deal acceptance window, but will be blocked during the acceptance window so the allocation calculations can work properly.
+Pool tokens will be transferrable before and after the deal acceptance window, but will be blocked during the acceptance window so the deal allocation calculations can work properly.

 ## Abstract